microsoft/DirectXTK/Readme.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-October 28, 2013
+December 24, 2013

-This package contains the "DirectX Tool Kit", a collection of helper classes for writing Direct3D 11 C++ code for Windows Store apps, Windows 8.x Win32 desktop applications, Windows Phone 8 applications, Windows 7 applications, and Windows Vista Direct3D 11.0 applications.
+This package contains the "DirectX Tool Kit", a collection of helper classes for writing Direct3D 11 C++ code for Windows Store apps, Windows Phone 8 applications, Xbox One exclusive apps, Xbox One hub apps, Windows 8.x Win32 desktop applications, Windows 7 applications, and Windows Vista Direct3D 11.0 applications.

 This code is designed to build with Visual Studio 2010, 2012, or 2013.
 It requires the Windows 8.x SDK for functionality such as the DirectXMath library and optionally